- What is counselling?

 What do we offer?

-We have Information Handouts on our website on a range of topics which we hope you will find helpful.
+We have information handouts on our website on a range of topics which we hope you will find helpful.

-iCan workshops, iCan Building Resilience workshops, Mindfulness drop-in sessions
+iCan workshops, Building Resilience lectures

 Individual counselling sessions

-Please see 'making an appointment' about our intake and assessment process.
+Please see 'Making an appointment' about our intake and assessment process.
 During the assesment appointment, we listen and talk to you and together we make some decisions about what we can offer that would be best suited to your particular needs.
 At this point we may recommend referral to another form of support or suggest one or a number of the services that we offer, such as attendance at a workshop/s or group.

 You may be offered a series of appointments with a counsellor.
 As a general rule, we aim to work briefly with our clients, but there is a recognition that everyone’s needs differ: a single session may be helpful for one person, where longer term work may be indicated for another.
 Your counsellor will aim to give an indication of the number of sessions that will be offered in your first counselling session.
-The service aims to be responsive and fair, and regrettably there are times during high demand where we may have to limit what we offer.
+The Service aims to be responsive and fair, and regrettably there are times during high demand where we may have to limit what we offer.

-Counselling service library
+Counselling Service library